Reasons Why Kids enter the Foster Care System

 As per the most recent federal data, there are approximately 407,000 children in foster care in the United States.

 Their futures are uncertain.
 Some will reunite with their birth parents or guardians.
-Some will be adopted, and, unfortunately, some will age out of the system.
+Some will be adopted, and, unfortunately, some will age out of the child welfare system.

-There are many reasons for children entering the foster care system in the first place, due as child abuse and neglect and other reasons.
+There are many reasons why children and youth enter the foster care and adoption system in the first place.
+For example, child abuse and neglect are among the reasons.
 Read further to learn why kids are in foster care and what society can do to help them.

-Suppose their mind is unhealthy and unstable.
+Suppose the child's mental health is unstable.
 In that case, a biological parent or guardian can inflict many types of abuse on their child.
-Physical abuse, psychological abuse, and sexual abuse are significant reasons for a child to be removed from their family home, causing long-term mental health concerns.
+Physical abuse, psychological abuse, and sexual abuse are significant reasons for a child to be removed from their family home, causing long-term mental health concerns, and issues with power and control.

 Many acts may be considered physical abuse, such as locking a child in a closet or direct physical harm.
 Each state may differ on precisely what determines physical abuse.

-Psychological abuse, also known as emotional abuse, is the most common form of child abuse.
-It often entails rejection, hostility, bullying, shouting, criticism, and exposure to family violence.
+Psychological abuse, also known as emotional abuse or verbal abuse, is the most common form of child abuse.
+It often entails rejection, hostility, bullying, criticism, and exposure to family violence.
 There are grounds to place a child in foster care if they are repeatedly made to feel worthless, unloved, alone, or frightened by their caregiver.

 Sexual abuse involves the engagement of sexual acts with a child.
 It also includes exposing children to sexual materials and sexual behavior.